yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .question}

-Now let's try it out with a lower threshold, to get a primer scheme which is not penalized by the detection as off-target through the BLAST database.
-With a lower threshold value, the specificy minimizes as well, but values above 0.7 are acceptable and it depends hardly on the use case.
-The default value is 0.8, so let's get going with this value.
+Now let's try using a lower threshold to generate a primer scheme that is not penalized by detection as an off-target through the BLAST database.
+Lowering the threshold will reduce specificity, but values above 0.7 are generally acceptable, depending on the specific use case.
+The default value is 0.8, so let's proceed with this setting.

 > <hands-on-title>Primer design of Polio 1 virus with BLAST db and lower threshold</hands-on-title>
 >